« Return to "What's Happening in CTLI?"

 Teacher Centred Learning - and other things I'm not supposed to talk about

 Over the past few years, college instructors have been surprised, confused, and occasionally outraged by the students who show up in our classrooms.
-Lamentations over missing skills, low attendance rates, and disappointing work quality are centerstage in many pedagogical discussions.
+Lamentations over missing skills, low attendance rates, and disappointing work quality are center stage in many pedagogical discussions.
 Not surprisingly, the recommended antidote is to double down on our use of student-centered teaching.
 In our quest to be student-centered, though, we can end up making choices that can overwhelm us with their unsustainability.
-In this talk, we'll explore how centring our own needs in pedagogical decision-making provides fertile ground for sustainable, effective teaching that benefits both our students and ourselves.
+In this talk, we'll explore how centering our own needs in pedagogical decision-making provides fertile ground for sustainable, effective teaching that benefits both our students and ourselves.
 In Defense of Teacher-Centered Teaching … and Other Things I’m Not Supposed to Say

 Not Everything: How to Know What to Do First